Free Shipping ON ORDERS OVER $99

 By making their workplaces comfortable and efficient for people, employers can quickly realise the benefits of reduced sick leave, greater productivity, reduced costs and improved employee morale.

 One simple way to make workstations more ergonomic and enable workers to be more active and productive at work, is by using a sit-stand desk or desk converter.
 The Lotus™ range of sit-stand desk converters transforms any existing desk into an ergonomic sit-stand workstation.
-See how you could improve your bottom line with a sit-stand workstation by using our sit-stand ROI calculator.

 1 Eurofound, Publications Office of the European Union, Luxembourg.
 A report on the European Working Conditions Survey 2015.